Become a master backcountry baker with these techniques!

 You can use the “round the clock” technique of rotating the pan around the center of the stove to ensure even cooking.

 Pro tip: Use a pot parka to keep the heat in if you have one.

 Set your stove to low heat.
 Place your covered baking pan on top, then build a small fire on top of the lid.
 Your lid must be flat and free of any plastic parts.
 Be sure to use the same level of care you would with any fire and be aware of any local fire regulations.
 See the NOLS Cookery for more info on this method!

 For this method and the tower of power, you can reduce your stove’s heat by depressurizing.
 This must be done very carefully.
 To depressurize, start your stove as you normally would and allow it to heat up.
 Then, turn it off and blow out the flame, making sure it is completely out.
 Slowly unscrew the connection to the fuel bottle until you hear the hiss of the pressure releasing from the bottle.
-Reattach the cap fully, give two pumps and re-light your stove.
+After 2-3 seconds, reattach the cap fully, give two pumps and re-light your stove.
 The resultant flame will be flickering and low.
 If it looks like it might go out, give the fuel bottle a pump or two.
-For more details on this technique, see the NOLS Cookery or watch the video below.

 Note: The “Twiggy Fire” and “Tower of Power” methods are often combined for faster, more even cooking.
-See the video below for a great demo!
+See the NOLS Cookery and watch the video below for a great demo!

 3. Steam Baking

 Steam baking is popular with those who carry only one pot or who have canister or other lightweight stoves that cannot be depressurized.